Data Annotation

 Evidence of fair labor practices

-Look for organizations that have documented ethical supply chains, verified by independent third-party review.
-Look for other indicators of sound business practices, for example, B Corp Certification.
+Look for organizations with documented ethical supply chains, verified by independent third-party review, and other indicators of sound business practice such as B Corp certification.

 Adherence to industry-standard security practices

-Assess the data retention practices of the annotator.
-Ideally, the annotating service should not retain your data.
-Verify they can comply with relevant industry and government regulations, such as GDPR for European Union customers.
-Finally, validate that they adhere to best practices for physical security, such as ISO certified delivery centers, biometric authentication, and user authentication with 2FA.
+Assess the partner's data retention practices.
+Ideally, the annotation service does not retain your data.
+Verify they can comply with relevant regulations such as GDPR for European Union customers, and confirm they follow physical security best practices such as ISO-certified delivery centers, biometric authentication, and two-factor authentication.

-These are but a few of the dimensions you should consider when selecting an annotation partner who can deliver the high-quality annotations you need to get your ML models into production more quickly.
+These are a few of the dimensions to consider when selecting an annotation partner who can deliver the high-quality annotations you need to get models into production faster.

 Author